Under Armour: A Buy In The Teens, Or Single Digits Ahead?

 Source: highsnobiety.com

-Under Armour Inc. (UAA), (UA)’s shares have been under significant pressure throughout the last two years.
-Ever since reaching a high of $55 per share in late 2015 the stock has been in a perpetual decline, losing roughly 80% of its value, and shrinking the company’s market cap from about $25 billion to under $5 billion.
+Under Armour Inc. (UAA, UA) shares have been under significant pressure through the past two years.
+Ever since reaching a high of $55 per share in late 2015, the stock has been in a perpetual decline, losing roughly 80% of its value and shrinking the company’s market cap from about $25 billion to under $5 billion.

-So, will this former high flyer be able to regain some portion of its former glory, or is the stock destined to trade down into the single digits, and stay there for a while?
+So, will this former high flyer be able to regain some portion of its former glory, or is the stock destined to trade down into the single digits and stay there for a while?

 What’s with the Two Stock Symbols?

-Just so there is no confusion, Under Armour has two publically traded stocks UAA, which are the class A shares, and UA, which are the class C share.
-The class C shares are the result of a 2 for 1 stock split, and the primary difference between them is that class C shareholders receive no voting rights.
+Just so there is no confusion, Under Armour has two publicly traded stocks: UAA, which are the class A shares, and UA, which are the class C shares.
+The class C shares are the result of a 2-for-1 stock split, and the primary difference between them is that class C shareholders receive no voting rights.

-However, given the fact that UA’s CEO owns tens of millions of non-publically traded class B shares, which have a disproportionate number of votes per share, class A shareholders wield very little influence on the company, if any at all.
+However, given the fact that UA’s CEO owns tens of millions of non-publicly traded class B shares, which have a disproportionate number of votes per share, class A shareholders wield very little influence on the company, if any at all.
 Nevertheless, UAA shares trade at a premium to UA, even though there is practically no difference.
-Therefore, if I was to initiate a long position in the stock I would certainly choose the class C shares, symbol UA to do it.
+Therefore, if I were to initiate a long position in the stock, I would certainly choose the class C shares ((NYSE:UA)) to do it.

 So, why the Massive Decline?